What is Bergmann’s Rule?

 How are the animals with a large size adapted to colder climate?

-Large animals have smaller surface area to volume ratio that helps to reduce heat loss.
+Large animals have a smaller surface area to volume ratio that helps to reduce heat loss.
 This keeps their body warm and helps them to survive in colder regions.

 How is smaller body size an advantage to the animals in warmer regions?